Train your way to Financial Fitness, by Shannon McLay

 - “Moon money”: funds we need during retirement.
 This money must be invested with a long horizon and accommodate certain degrees of volatility and risky investments.

-Ultimately, the book suggests taking the necessary time to learn about investments reading books, watching videos, taking classes, speaking with specialists, etc.
+Ultimately, the book suggests taking the necessary time to learn about investments by reading books, watching videos, taking classes, speaking with specialists, etc.

 - Pulling out the fine-tooth comb: review our financial statements and comment on every spending.
-Be aware of automatic, recurrent and casual expenditures, big or small (the latte factor).
+Be aware of automatic, recurrent, and casual expenditures, big or small (the latte factor).